 Which headset cancels noise better?

-The Sennheiser PXC 550-II has better active noise cancelling than the HD 450BT, but the HD 450BT’s passive isolation is better.
+The Sennheiser PXC 550-II has better active noise canceling than the HD 450BT, but the HD 450BT’s passive isolation is better.
 This difference in isolation makes sense because the HD 450BT has a much greater clamping force than its more expensive sibling.
 The PXC 550-II more significantly reduces the loudness of low-frequency sounds, compared to the Sennheiser HD 450BT.

 Which headset has the better sound quality?